 In 1972, the Commission ruled that women and men undertaking similar work that had similar value were eligible for the same rate.
 In theory, this meant that if the value of work in a recognised ‘female industry’ was acknowledged by the Commission to be similar in value to the work in a ‘male’ industry, women would earn the same amount.
 In practice, it was a struggle for women and their supporters to have the value of jobs classified as ‘female roles’ assessed fairly.

-In addition, the Commission’s 1972 decision only applied to women working under federal awards and conditions – about 40% of the female workforce.
+In addition, the Commission’s 1972 decision only applied to women working under federal awards and conditions — about 40 per cent of the female workforce.
 To expand the reach of the Commission’s decision, union groups continued to lobby state governments to change their legislation to benefit female employees.
 New South Wales was the first state to do so.

 Need for ongoing change